sstsimulator/sst-core/src/sst/core/testingframework/readme.md

       * If ```testtools``` is not installed, concurrent testing is not available.
    * Tests are run in multiple threads (default = 8)
    * There is no guarantee of test run order, and tests from multiple testsuites may be running concurrently.
+   * Debug output mode cannot be used with concurrent testing (debug output is not thread-safe)

 ## Scenarios
    * Specific tests in testsuites can be skipped from running by using the '--scenarios' argument.